Hi from Houston. Let’s do a quick check-in.

 My car ended up about halfway underwater and is inoperable, and the office where I work during the day is closed “until further notice.”
 But the Forge is still standing, so at the very least I am somewhat employed, and for that I am extremely grateful.

-In the midst of the whole disaster, I didn’t really pay attention to what anyone outside of Texas was saying about the hurricane or its aftermath, assuming it was all thoughts and prayers or whatever.
+In the midst of the whole disaster, I didn’t really pay attention to what anyone outside of Texas was saying about the hurricane, assuming it was all thoughts and prayers or whatever.
 But then I noticed the following comment on a friend’s Facebook timeline, and I realized that not everyone across our great nation was impressed with Houston’s resilience and can-do spirit:

 I find it difficult to sympathize with people who saw a “historic” storm headed their way and chose to stay put.
 Pure stupidity!